ionathanch/scraps/README.md

 # Idris Scraps

-A collection of random snippets and scraps of Idris (and sometimes Agda) files.
+A collection of random snippets and scraps of Idris (and sometimes Agda or Coq) files.

 * Interlude: A package containing additional definitions for convenience, mostly stolen from Haskell's `base` package.
 * IncrementalCycles.idr: An implementation of an acyclic directed graph that can incrementally detect cycles as edges are added.